top of page

 Roger Hanna has been designing sets for theater, dance, and opera since 1990.

-Roger Hanna received the 2009 Lucille Lortel Award and his first Henry Hewes Design Award nomination for The Glass Cage at the Mint, which David Barbour, in Lighting and Sound America, described as an “unusual and provocative design concept.
+Roger received the 2009 Lucille Lortel Award and his first Henry Hewes Design Award nomination for The Glass Cage at the Mint, which David Barbour, in Lighting and Sound America, described as an “unusual and provocative design concept.
 Roger Hanna's design places an arrangement of Victorian furniture pieces—including a chaise longue and a prie-dieu—against a vast, complex arrangement of copper pipes, among which can be found dozens of lamps.
 It's an apt visual metaphor for an era defined by old-fashioned values under siege by modern developments.
-The design's transparency allows us see characters making their entrances and exits, a prime virtue in a story about a house where secrets are known but almost never spoken.”
+The design's transparency allows us to see see characters making their entrances and exits, a prime virtue in a story about a house where secrets are known but almost never spoken.”

-From 2000 through 2004, as resident designer for Playwrights Theater of New York, Roger Hanna designed all full productions of the chronological mounting of Eugene O’Neill’s 49 plays at the Provincetown Playhouse.
-His set for Before Breakfast, described in the New York Times as “Roger Hanna's claustrophobically shabby habitat of despair,” is featured in the new Literature textbook by Pearson/Prentice Hall.
+Roger designed scenery and projections for the New York premiere of Dario Fo’s Johan Padan and the Discovery of the Americas, as well as scenery and lighting for the North American premiere of Fo’s The Peasant’s Bible at 7 Stages in Atlanta.
+Both productions were directed by Fo translator Ron Jenkins.
+From 2000 through 2004, as resident designer for Playwrights Theater of New York, Roger designed all full productions of the chronological mounting of Eugene O’Neill’s 49 plays at the Provincetown Playhouse.
+His set for Before Breakfast, described in the New York Times as “Roger Hanna's claustrophobically shabby habitat of despair,” is featured in textbooks by Pearson/Prentice Hall.
 His work for The Personal Equation was praised by CurtainUp as “a remarkable agile, complex and evocative set.”

 Click on the Image above to read Donogoo reviews, listen to Roger Hanna on the Lenonard Lopate Show, and to watch a three-minute video of the play.